maui-software/maui-software/CONTRIBUTING.md

 Once your changes are done, you should check the __init__.py file of the module that you are working on.
 All the methods of the module should be listed in that file.
-If it is everithing ok, run the following command to install the changes:
+If everything is ok, run the following command to install the changes:

 ```bash
 poetry install